udondan/cdk-ssm-document/README.md

 import { Document } from 'cdk-ssm-document';
 import * as s3deploy from 'aws-cdk-lib/aws-s3-deployment';
 import * as s3 from 'aws-cdk-lib/aws-s3';
-import * as iam from 'aws-cdk-lib/aws-iam';
+import * as statement from 'cdk-iam-floyd';
 import fs = require('fs');
 import path = require('path');